FabLabBerlin/localmachines/clients/machines/README.md

 - Test directories are "__test__"
 - Test file are : *NameOfYourFile*-**test**.js

+###Router

+We use react-router.
+Refer to https://github.com/rackt/react-router/blob/0.13.x/docs/guides/flux.md for details on how to use it in our Flux architecture.

 ###Components

 A component is a class with a `render()` function.
 The class has a state